Skip to contentSkip to navigationSkip to topbar

 • Toasts communicate brief, easily comprehended messages.

-• Toasts generally result from a user action.
+• Toasts result from a user action.

 • If the message is contextual or specific to a particular part of a page, consider Help Text or a Callout.